ektamistry/ektamistry/README.md

 I am a Data Science enthusiast, with skills in Machine Learning.
 I have worked on frameworks such as Scikit-learn, and Flask.
 I've created several End to End projects with machine learning.I also have strong programming abilities in Python, as well as a solid understanding of data structures and algorithms.

 - 👋 Hi, I’m ekta Mistry
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning and data science
-- 🌱 I’m currently learning machine learning
+- 🌱 I'm a third-year undergraduate student majoring in artificial intelligence.
 - 💞️ I’m looking to collaborate on kaggle competitions
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/ekta-mistry-b008a020b/ )

 ## 🛠 Skills
 - Machine learniing
 - SKlearn
 - Pandas
 - Numpy
 - Matplotlib